jhou12/programming-notebook/job/qr2.md

 - run rn app on iphone
 - clocked >52hrs, debugged rn for 3 days straight
 - react navigation w nested navigators
+- fixed 4 bugs in a day, starting to feel like an independent programmer

 # ui/ux: 🎨
 - lunch with the client